 Common debugger settings

-If such expressions don’t contain explicit method invocations, the debugger evaluates the expressions and adds the corresponding values to the debugger tree view (shown in the Variables pane) assuming that these values may be of interest.
+If such expressions don't contain explicit method invocations, the debugger evaluates them and shows the corresponding values in the Variables view.

 |Show values inline||Select this option to enable the Inline Values View feature that allows viewing the values of variables right next to their usage in the editor.|